CentaurusInfra/fornax/docs/setup-guide/cluster_setup.md

 ## 1.1 Virtual Machine Setup and Configuration (We use AWS for example)
 -	Ubuntu 18.04, Create virtual machine A to run an cloud-core, Create virtual machine B and C to run edge-core.
 -	Open the port of 10000 and 10002 in the security group of the cloud-core machine and edge-core machine
-- 	Go to doc and follow up instruction to setup: [Virtual Machine Setup and Configuration](vm_setup.md).
+- 	Go to doc and follow-up instruction to set up: [Virtual Machine Setup and Configuration](vm_setup.md).
 - 	After done, you can continue to 1.2.

 ## 1.2	Install Kubernetes Tools